Read customer stories

-According to this Google Analytics case study, behavior-based user segmentation helped one organization reach a 69% increase in post-click sales.
+According to a Google Analytics case study, behavior-based user segmentation helped one organization reach a 69% increase in post-click sales.

 Using what you know works best to acquire new users and sales much sooner in your customer experience or funnel.

 Using your first-party data collectively is a whole other worthwhile challenge.
-Unify your data using a service like Lytics, for example, and see all kinds of connections and behavioral trends from your first-party user data that you wouldn’t have seen otherwise.
+Unify your data using a service like Lytics and see all kinds of connections and behavioral trends from your first-party user data that you wouldn’t have seen otherwise.

 Once unified, it’s time to bring your retargeting efforts up a notch.
 Knowing your data is just the first step.